 Rules engines automate and perform repetitive tasks — such as prior authorizations, medical code review, or reviewing the status of a claim — instantly, and without error.

 Over 50% of acute care clinics lack the ability to offer price estimates for routine clinical procedures to patients.

 Medical groups can improve payment collections by offering pre-service payment options.
 So, healthcare organizations should start by offering financial estimates by entering patients' data into a revenue cycle management software before or at the point of service.

 Many healthcare providers require authorization for tests, procedures, medications, and other medical services because insurance companies regularly second-guess the decisions of doctors.

-Rules-based software solutions can perform prior authorization and coverage eligibility analyses in an instant.
+Rules-based healthcare systems can perform prior authorization and coverage eligibility analyses in an instant.
 This results in a drastic reduction in time spent on repetitive administrative tasks and more time spent treating patients.

 The costs of administrative tasks exponentially grow when healthcare organizations rely on manual processes to perform authorization and eligibility.
 According to recent studies, prior authorizations performed manually cost clinics around $7.50 per transaction.
 On the other hand, automated electronic prior authorizations only cost an average of $1.89.